sejarparvez/sejarparvez/README.md

 - Rich text editor for creating new post.
 - Edit and Delete post
 - Amazing user profile.
-- User can edit there own profile, Add bio profile picture social links and much more.
+- User can edit there own profile, Add bio, profile picture, social links and much more.
 - Comment section
 - Has Dark Mode
 - Responsive in all screen size